David20122/sound-space-plus/docs/SettingsManual.md

 **As equations:**
 `SD = AD * 0.5`
 `AR = (AD * 0.5) / AT`
-(Note: SD and AR refer to the previously mentioned SS+ settings, and AD and AT refer to Vulnus's Approach Distance and Time, respectively)
+(Note: SD and AR refer to the previously mentioned SSP settings, and AD and AT refer to Vulnus's Approach Distance and Time, respectively)